Logan007/pucr/README.md

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.

 Speed... having reached a certain depth of compression features, it probably is to to consolidate with a view to speed. `ivanova.bin`'s decompression speed varies between roughly 45 MB/sec and 170 MB/sec on Raspberry 3B+ or i7-2860QM, respectively.
 This is roughly four times less than `zstd` would achieve... but that truly is an extremely high-ranking benchmark for comparison.
 Nevertheless, quite spurring!
 Let's see how we can squeeze a bit more speed out of `pucr`.
-Advertising the upcoming code changes that will be published soon: Avoiding some branches in the bit reader and decoding routines lifts decoding speed above 300 MB/sec on that same i7.
+Advertising the upcoming code changes that will be published soon: Avoiding some branches in the bit reader and decoding routines lifts decoding speed close to 300 MB/sec on that same i7.

 As of now, compression of 1492 byte sized packets performs eyefelt quickly on an old i7-2860QM CPU; no measurement yet.
-The roughly drafted code especially gains speed from `gcc`’s `-O3` option.
+The roughly drafted code especially gains speed from `gcc`’s `-Ofast` option.
 However, plans are to look deeper in how `pthread` could be of additional help here.

 With a view to the presumed usecase, the chosen data types limit data size to `64K - 1` bytes (or so).
 This may be broadended in future versions.

-The code should compile straight away by `gcc -O3 pucr.c -o pucr` to an executable called `pucr` – flawlessly in current Arch Linux.
+The code should compile straight away by `gcc -Ofast -march=native pucr.c -o pucr` to an executable called `pucr` – flawlessly in current Arch Linux.
 It takes input from `stdin`, compresses, decompresses and outputs to `stdout` while stats are output to `stderr`.
 One possible healthy call could look as follows:

 ``./pucr < ivanova.bin > ivanova.bin.pu.upu``